bahmutov/pre-git/README.md

 I am using a small project [test-pre-git](https://github.com/bahmutov/test-pre-git) as a test playground for these hooks.

+## Debugging

+If a hook does not behave as expected, you can see verbose log messages by setting the environment variable `DEBUG=pre-git` when running a git command.
+For example, to see the messages when committing

+    DEBUG=pre-git git commit -m "a message"
+    running pre-commit script
+    pre-git pre-commit +0ms arguments [ 'node',
+      '/instant-vdom-todo/node_modules/.bin/pre-commit' ]
+    pre-commit No changes detected, bailing out.
+    pre-git found package in folder +0ms /instant-vdom-todo pre-git commit message wizard name from +5ms
+    ...

+This should provide plenty of information to debug the hooks

 ### Small print

 Author: Gleb Bahmutov &copy; 2014